NodeYM/NodeHUD/README.txt

 ///////////////////////////////////////////
 ///////////////////////////////////////////

 This Hud was built on STARS_ modified brossel hud and is now fixed to the lastest update.

-Make sure you install ALL the fonts in the resource folder and in the resource/fonts folder there are many fonts due to the fact that parts of this hud have been borrowed from other huds
+Make sure you install ALL the fonts in the resource folder and in the resource/fonts folder.